 Free.fr | 1.24%* |

-Orange Polska's three rDNS zones constitute one out of every five-and-a-half observable .pl hostnames.
+Orange Polska's three rDNS zones constitute roughly one out of every six observable .pl hostnames.
 TPnet was originally Telekomunikacja Polska — the state PSTN monopoly privatised in stages and acquired by France Telecom (now Orange S.A.) by 2002.
 Centertel was the legacy mobile arm before the 2005 unification under the Orange brand.
 Although Orange Polska has rebranded its consumer-facing products, the operator continues to assign reverse-DNS records under all three legacy zone names: residential ADSL/VDSL/FTTH connections under <id>.internetdsl.tpnet.pl and <account>.neoplus.adsl.tpnet.pl, mobile data under centertel.pl strings, and modern fibre and convergence under orange.pl.
-The combined 4.03M hostnames is a structural feature of Polish DNS that no policy decision since 2005 has touched.
+The combined 4.70M hostnames is a structural feature of Polish DNS that no policy decision since 2005 has touched.

 The Reverse-DNS Backbone